sleuthkit/autopsy/installation/README.md

 # TODO
-- align scripts with README
 - open cv issues on linux?
-- stalling when not running autopsy as sudo?
 - troubleshooting from Running_Linux_OSX.txt
 - setup development environment guide
-- do we need all these dependencies and are these all of the dependencies we need?
 - other installation steps